chen7897/Connect_Four_AI/README.md

 Each one of those sequences of discs will result in a victory and the end of the game.
 <br>
-In my project i built an ai player to play the game against a player or another ai player, in order to check how well different ai models perform in this challenge.
+In my project i built an AI player to play the game against a player or another ai player, in order to check how well different ai models perform in this challenge.

 ## The Problem
 My goal is to develop a smart AI capable of performing at a "very hard" difficulty level, while striking a balance between computational efficiency and the intelligence of its decision-making.
 This ensures the AI is both challenging and performant without causing noticeable delays.